-You can have multiple home screens available on your device, or just a single-this flexibility allows you to customize your device to your preferences.
+You can have multiple home screens available on your device, or just a single screen-this flexibility allows you to customize your device.
 On your screens you can have apps, folders, and or widgets (small apps that display content such as the weather or your calendar).